On automorphism groups of half-arc-transitive tetravalent graphs: Introduction

 Let $G$ be a subgroup of $\Aut(\Ga)$.
 If $G$ is transitive on $V(\Ga)$ and on $E(\Ga)$ but not on $A(\Ga)$, then we say that $\Ga$ is \emph{ $G$-half-arc-transitive}.
 In the literature, ``half-arc-transitive'' is also abbreviated as ``$\frac{1}{2}$-arc-transitive'' or ``HAT''.
 When $\Ga$ is $\Aut(\Ga)$-half-arc-transitive, we omit the prefix and simply say that $\Ga$ is half-arc-transitive (or HAT).
 The study of HAT graphs was initiated by Tutte in \cite{Tutte1966}.
 Over the past half-century, substantial progress has been made, and we refer the reader to the survey articles \cite{CPS2015,Marusic1998} for an overview.
-Within this broader development, considerable attention has been devoted to tetravalent HAT graphs; see, for example, \cite{M-DM,MM1999,MN-JGT,MP1999,MX1997,PW-JCTB2007,RSparl2019,Spiga-Xia2021,Xia-2021,Zhou-JACO,Zhou-PAMS}.
+Much of the work on HAT graphs has focused on the tetravalent case; see, for example, \cite{M-DM,MM1999,MN-JGT,MP1999,MX1997,PW-JCTB2007,RSparl2019,Spiga-Xia2021,Xia-2021,Zhou-JACO,Zhou-PAMS}.